Adult Opportunities

 Katie Vota, art professor, School of the Art Institute of Chicago

 Katie Vota is a Chicago-based artist using traditional textile techniques to create sculptural and woven dreamscapes that engage viewers in ideas of touch, pleasure, and the roles we play in shaping the world around us.
-By collecting cast-off objects and scavenging colors from nature, she transforms materials to create wholes from smaller parts, finding softness in many forms, textures, colors, and patterns based in cloth and in living.
+By collecting cast-off objects and scavenging colors from nature, she transforms materials to create wholes from smaller parts, finding softness in many forms, textures, colors, and patterns based in cloth and, in living.
 Vota received her BFA from the Maryland Institute College of Art (2010, magna cum laude) and a studio MFA from the School of the Art Institute of Chicago (2015).
 She was awarded a US Student Fulbright Grant (2011–2012) to study traditions of Andean back-strap weaving and natural dyeing in Cusco, Peru, with the Center for Traditional Textiles of Cusco.
 Vota has exhibited in numerous solo and juried exhibitions.
-Her newest work focuses on the sea, juxtaposing the idealization of these images with the reality of our polluted water systems.
+Her newest work focuses on the sea, juxtaposing the idealization of these images with the lived reality of our polluted water systems.

 What to Know